SoftwareHeritage/swh-docs/sysadm/puppet/howto-deploy-puppet-change.rst

-How to deploy a puppet change
+How to deploy a Puppet change
 =============================